prasanthc41m/simple-telegram-subscription-bot/README.md

-# Telegram bots for Subscription based service
+# Simple Telegram bots for Subscription based service
 ### This can run from android mobile with termux.
 (No hosting pains)

 1. Main Telegram bot to remove users after 30 days